Gerber Baby Food Lawsuits

 Here is something else amazing.
 According to the House Subcommittee report, Gerber only “rarely” tested for mercury in their baby food products.
 The report stated that in 2017, Gerber tested only 5 out of 87 samples for mercury, and in 2019, they tested only 4 out of 71.

-The report also noted that Gerber’s testing methodology for mercury was not validated and did not follow EPA guidance.
+The report also noted that Gerber’s mercury testing methodology was not validated and did not follow EPA guidance.

 (d) Cadmium Levels in Gerber Baby Food